Midland Group: Formula One

-In October 2004, the Midland Group announced its intention to enter Formula One motor racing in 2006, with plans to use a car built by the Italian manufacturer Dallara In January 2005 the group changed plans by purchasing the Jordan Grand Prix team.
+In October 2004, the Midland Group announced its intention to enter Formula One motor racing in 2006, with plans to use a car built by the Italian manufacturer Dallara.
+In January 2005 the group changed plans by purchasing the Jordan Grand Prix team from Eddie Jordan for approximately US$50 million.
 They kept the yellow-liveried EJ15 cars and declared 2005 to be a year of learning.
 Under the name Midland F1 Racing, the team made its debut with a brand-new car and livery at the start of the 2006 Formula One season.
 With this team, Shnaider declared his intention to bring the first Russian driver into the sport, a feat not achieved until Vitaly Petrov's entrance into F1 with Renault, three years after Schnaider sold the team.
 On 9 September 2006, the team was sold to Spyker Cars for $106.6 million.

 In 2007, the team competed as Spyker F1, and in 2008 was sold to Indian businessman Vijay Mallya and was renamed Force India F1.

-From the beginning of the 2008 season, the team became known as Force India and remained active until 2018, when a group of consortium led by Lawrence Stroll bought the team in 2018 following a financial collapse that forced Force India to be put under administration.
-From 2018 to 2020 the team competed under the Racing Point banner.
+From the beginning of the 2008 season, the team became known as Force India and remained active until 2018, when a group of consortium led by Lawrence Stroll bought the assets of the former team in 2018 following a financial collapse that forced Force India to be put under administration.
+From 2018 to 2020 the new team competed under the Racing Point banner.
 In 2021 the team was rebranded as Aston Martin.